open-sauced/docs/docs/opensauced-guides/students-guide/students-guide.md

 ## Highlights: Connecting and Recognizing Contributions

-Leveraging OpenSauced's [Highlights](../../features/highlights.md) feature is a great way for you to showcase your valuable contributions to open source projects.
-You can curate and share your achievements and milestones and bring visibility to your hard work.
+Leveraging OpenSauced's [Highlights](../../features/highlights.md) feature is a great way to showcase your valuable contributions to open source projects.
+You can curate and share your achievements and milestones, bringing visibility to your hard work.

 The Highlights feature allows you to: